The Observability Blog

 Incident Investigation

 With observIQ Cloud, your logs are parsed automatically and enriched to provide the necessary context to filter, search, and visualize events quickly and easily.
 You can also tag logs with custom labels to specify the data center, region, or environment for complete traceability.
-This allows you to identify the root cause of issues fast and reduce your MTTR.
+This allows you to quickly identify the root cause of issues and reduce your MTTR.

 Next-Generation Log Management and Observability Solutions

 We offer four simple pricing tiers based on ingestion and retention.
-You can also try observIQ for free with full access to our platform with unlimited users for three-day retention of up to 3 GM per day.
+You can also try observIQ for free with full access to our platform with unlimited users for a three-day retention of up to 3 GM per day.

 Contact us to get started!